th317erd/mythix-orm/docs/Models.md

 }
 ```

-Any `validate` property defined **must** be a method (patterns and `RegExp` are not supported--outside your validate method that is).
+Any `validate` property defined **must** be a method (patterns, and regular expressions are not supported--outside your validate method that is).
 A `validate` method can be asynchronous.
 A `validate` method will "pass" validation if no error is thrown in the method.

 You can also define your own <see>Model.onValidate</see> method on the model itself to validate your model however you choose.
 Note that field validation happens via the default implementation of the `onValidate` method on the `Model` class itself.
 If you overload this method, you must either completely provide your own model validation, or call `super.onValidate` inside your overloaded method to fall-back to Mythix ORM default model validation.
-It is also important to note that the default `onValidate` method for models is called from the default `onBeforeSave` hook, so if you overload (or skip) this hook, make certain you call `super.onBeforeSave`, or directly call `this.onValidate` yourself.
+It is also important to note that the default `onValidate` method is called from the default `onBeforeSave` hook, so if you overload (or skip) this hook, make certain you call `super.onBeforeSave`, or directly call `this.onValidate` yourself.

 The default `onValidate` method Mythix ORM provides will collect and return the results from all `validate` methods on fields.
 Mythix ORM itself completely ignores these return values from field validators (it only cares about exceptions thrown), however it still collects and returns the results, in case the developer needs them.